 Let’s turn our attention back to fraud, again.
-Poul Thorsen is a Danish researcher, and he has been charged with wire fraud and money laundering by the US Government.
+Poul Thorsen is a Danish researcher, and the US Government has charged him with wire fraud and money laundering.
 It’s believed he stole over $1,000,000 from the CDC between 2004-2010.
-The money he allegedly stole from the CDC was supposed to be used on specific scientific research he was conducting.
+The money he allegedly stole from the CDC was supposed to be used for specific scientific research.

 According to his Most Wanted Fugitive Profile, provided by the US Office of the Inspector General:

 CDC awarded the grant to fund studies of the relationship between autism and the exposure to vaccines, the relationship between cerebral palsy and infection during pregnancy, and the relationship between developmental outcomes and fetal alcohol exposure.